 Sparkling Wine Varieties

-Australia produces a diverse range of Sparkling wines and has a history well steeped in great bubbly.
+Australia produces a diverse range of Sparkling white wines and has a history well steeped in great bubbly.
 Before the boom in Australian table wines much of the wine produced here was Sparkling or fortified.
 While sales of fortified wines are in decline, sales of Australian Sparkling wine is a rising category.
 The most prolific trailblazer in Australian Sparkling was Colin Preece, who made wines for Seppelt in the Great Western region of Victoria mid last century.
 Colin’s attention to quality and detail created a demand for Australian Sparkling wines that has grown rapidly over time.
 Many of his wines made over half a century ago are still drinking well today.
 In the 21st century, Dr Tony Jordan at Domaine Chandon and Ed Carr at Constellation/Hardys are leading the way, producing exceptional Australian Sparkling wines.

 The finest Sparkling wine in the world is Champagne, which is only made from three varieties; Chardonnay, Pinot Noir and Pinot Meunier that are grown within the Champagne region in northern France.
 Apart from Sparkling Reds, the finest Australian Sparkling wines are also made from these three grape varieties, mostly Chardonnay and Pinot Noir.
 The method of production largely determines the quality of Sparkling wines.
 All Sparkling wines undergo a primary fermentation to produce a base wine.
 The best producers have a vast selection of base wines, which are blended together to produce the desired style.